M2000Interpreter/Environment/readme.txt

 M2000 Interpreter and Environment

-Version 10 revision 52 active-X
+Version 10 revision 53 active-X
-A major upgrade for ListBox control, with multicolumn support.
-Some tweaks on GUI system done.
-This isn't the final upgrade.
-So wait for the final for some days.
+Update glis4 control, for Listbox, Editbox, Combobox.
+Now we can edit RTL text.
+Fix multicolumn ListBox (additional Subs).
+Fix a bug which prevents running the M2000_Editor_Information module.
+Was a bug in Call method on a non child module.

 George Karras, Kallithea Attikis, Greece.